matejd/imageme/README.md

 Chrome, xdg-open, custom MIME type
 ----------------------------------

-This section setups a custom URI scheme that starts imagemee when e.g. `imagemee:/home/user/photos` link is clicked.
+This section setups a custom URI scheme that starts imageMee when e.g. `imagemee:/home/user/photos` link is clicked.
 This was tested under Debian with XFCE, but should work under other standard desktop environments as well (GNOME, KDE, LXDE).